| |

 Step 3 – Add Blossoms

-Pull the blossoms from the Dollar Tree cherry blossoms.
-And using hot glue, decorate your branches.
-I placed my blossoms first on every second painted bud.
+Pull the blossoms from the Dollar Tree cherry blossom stems.
+Using hot glue, attach blossoms to the branches, placing them on about every second painted bud.

 A real tree branch having white faux cherry blossoms hot glued to it .